MaastrichtU-IDS/translator-openpredict/README.md

 # Compute the model 🤖

-Run the pipeline to compute the model used by the API.
+Run the pipeline to compute the model used by the OpenPredict API.

 ### From a Python script